 - The effective date of Statement No. 87, Leases, and Implementation Guide No. 2019-3, Leases, for interim financial reports. - Reporting of intra-entity transfers of assets between a primary government employer and a component unit defined benefit pension plan or defined benefit other postemployment benefit (OPEB) plan. - The applicability of Statements No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement No. 68, and Amendments to Certain Provisions of GASB Statement Nos.
-67 and 68, as amended, and Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, to reporting assets accumulated for postemployment benefits. - The applicability of certain requirements of Statement No. 84, Fiduciary Activities, to postemployment benefit arrangements. - Measurement of liabilities (and assets, if any) related to asset retirement obligations (AROs) in a government acquisition. - Reporting by public entity risk pools for amounts that are recoverable from reinsurers or excess insurers. - Reference to nonrecurring fair value measurements of assets or liabilities in authoritative literature. - Terminology used to refer to derivative instruments. - e) Statement No. 93, Replacement of Interbank Offered Rates was issued in March 2020 and contains two (2) different effective dates.
-The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2021.
-All other requirements of this statement are effective for reporting periods beginning after June 15, 2020.
+67 and 68, as amended, and Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, to reporting assets accumulated for postemployment benefits. - The applicability of certain requirements of Statement No. 84, Fiduciary Activities, to postemployment benefit arrangements. - Measurement of liabilities (and assets, if any) related to asset retirement obligations (AROs) in a government acquisition. - Reporting by public entity risk pools for amounts that are recoverable from reinsurers or excess insurers. - Reference to nonrecurring fair value measurements of assets or liabilities in authoritative literature. - Terminology used to refer to derivative instruments. - e) Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements was issued in March 2020 and is effective for fiscal years beginning after June 15, 2022 which means year ends of June 30, 2023 and following.